Monthly meetings are free and all are welcome

 As we decide on speakers and programs for meetings, from time to time we will change the listings below accordingly so that you know what to expect.
 We do include time for group discussion at every meeting, whether there is also a program or not.

-• August 14th – Peer-facilitated discussion and information sharing in a safe, confidential, non-judgmental setting
+- October 13th – Peer-facilitated discussion and information sharing in a safe, confidential, non-judgmental setting.

 Meeting Ground Rules